kurtcms/vco-api-ent-edge-config/README.md

-# VMware VeloCloud SD-WAN: Automated Edge Configuration Backup
+# VMware VeloCloud SD-WAN Orchestrator API: Automated Edge Configuration Backup

 This Python app is containerised with [Docker Compose](https://docs.docker.com/compose/) for rapid and modular deployment that fits in any microservice architecture.